Back to Portfolio

 3. Solaris will achieve 3-4 year paybacks on $2B+ in deployed capital.
 This has been demonstrated at small scale with one primary customer.
 Replicating it across multiple sites, customers, and geographies is assumed but unproven.

-4. xAI will remain a financially healthy, contract-honoring counterparty for 15 years. xAI is private, unprofitable, and controlled by a mercurial founder.
-"Investment-grade" it is not.
+4. xAI will remain a financially healthy, contract-honoring counterparty for 15 years. xAI is private, likely unprofitable, and controlled by a mercurial founder.

-We assume: 5.
-That the 93x trailing PE is obviously too expensive.
+We assume: 6.
+That 102x trailing PE is obviously too expensive.
 But what if we are wrong?
-What if the pro forma $600M+ EBITDA materializes by 2027 and the stock is actually trading at 6-7x forward EBITDA?
+What if the pro forma $600M+ EBITDA materializes by 2027 and the stock is actually trading at 7-8x forward EBITDA?
 The market may be smarter than we think -- pricing in what is becoming visible but not yet reported.

 The Contrarian View